 Credit: Emrith Vinesh (Mauritius)

 This structure shown in the photo which was introduced in 1985 is known as a Fish Aggregating Device.
 Fish aggregating devices (FADs) are floating objects that are specifically designed and located to attract tunas, and therefore allow fishers to find them more easily.
-No one understands exactly why tunas are attracted to FADs.

 The aim is to relocate the artisanal fishermen from the heavily exploited lagoon areas to the open sea, with a view to increasing their catch and concurrently reducing fishing pressure in the lagoon.